MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-mission-critical-content.md

 ## Anti-patterns

 - **The "shopping list" approach** - Business stakeholders are often presented with a "shopping list" of features and service levels, without the context of cost or complexity.
-It's recommended that any solution is based upon validated requirements and solution design is supported by financial modeling with options.
+It's important to ensure that any solution is based upon validated requirements and the solution design is supported by financial modeling with options.
 This approach allows stakeholders to make informed decisions and pivot if required.
 - **Not challenging the requirements** - Mission-critical designs can be very expensive and complex to implement and maintain.
 Business stakeholders should be challenged on their requirements to ensure "mission-critical" is actually required.
 - **Deploy and forget** - The model is deployed without continuous monitoring, updates, or support mechanisms in place.
 Once deployed, there's little to no ongoing maintenance, and the model is left to operate in isolation.
 This neglect can lead to performance degradation, drift in model accuracy, and vulnerabilities to emerging data patterns.
 Ultimately, it undermines the reliability and effectiveness of the model in serving its intended purpose.